Opinion: Innovation is the key to a sustainable future – we must incentivise it

 We need to focus on the future.
 While we’ve seen great progress, the innovations that will solve global challenges are yet to be developed.
 We must do everything we can to energise, motivate and inspire the next generation of scientists and engineers who will create them.

-Sir Richard Friend is the professor of physics at the University of Cambridge
+Sir Richard Friend is a professor of physics at the University of Cambridge

 Register for free to continue reading